 The Purpose of Hajj

-"While you file from ‘Arafat’ you shall commemorate God" 2:198
+When you disperse from Arafat you shall commemorate God at the Mishaar Al-Haram.
+2:198

 The Commencement, Months and Duration of Hajj

-1- The sighting of the crescent signals the commencement of Hajj:
+1- The sighting of the crescent moon signals the commencement of Hajj:

 1- The first word is "farada".
-This verb is from the word ‘fard’ which means a command or duty set by God on the believers.
-Thus the Salat is a ‘fard’ so is Zakat and Hajj.
+This verb is from the word ‘fard’ which means an obligatory duty set by God on the believers.
+The Salat is a 'fard' so is the Zakat and Hajj.
 Thus the verb "farada" means to actually execute or consummate the command.

 2- The second word is "feehinna".
 This word is in fact two Arabic words joined together.
 They are ‘fee’ which means (in), and ‘hinna’ which means (them) and is used in the feminine gender.
 Thus the whole word means (in them).
 The word (them) here refers to the specified months.
 Now by placing these words inside the verse we get: